airalab/robonomics-wiki/docs/install-smart-home.md

 </code-helper>

-After that,You may open the file and edit default values such as:
+After that, you may open the `.env` file and edit default values such as:
 - Versions of packages
 - path to repository where will be stored all configurations folders.
 - time zone in ["tz database name"](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ## 3. Start

-Run bash script and wait until the script will install all required packages:
+Run the bash script and wait until it installs all required packages:

 <code-helper copy>